 ‘All this can create extra work for your installer – making the project expensive.
 More mainstream products will require little additional structural work.’

 9. Light up the room to enhance space (cheaply)

 ‘Bright bathroom lighting can make a room feel spacious and fresh,’ says Michael Holmes.
 ‘You can switch a single central ceiling pendant for a multi-lamp fitting without having to alter the wiring.
 But make sure fittings are IP rated so they are safe to use in wet areas.’

 Check out suppliers’ clearance areas to see if they have any one-off lights that would suit your scheme for a fraction of the normal price.

 For more tips on how to choose bathroom lighting, browse our specialist guide.

 Attention to detail when planning your space means you’ll get it right first time, which can save you money correcting mistakes later.
 Make use of free online planning tools, or work with a company that offers a free design service.

 3D plans are a great way to see whether your choice of products will fit.
 Talk to your plumber or fitter before you buy, too, as they’ll be able to tell you if what you want is suited to your space.

 Once you're in, there are lots of specially designed taps available that can reduce water usage by half compared to regular taps, saving on your water bills.
 And fitting a flow restrictor to your shower will limit the amount of water you use without compromising its performance.

-A Bristan shower flow restrictor from Victorian Plumbing costs £7.95, and limits the fall of water to six litres per minute.
-Other water-saving gadgets include the Hippo, which is popped into the toilet cistern to reduce the amount of water used in a flush by up to three litres.
+A shower flow regulator – we'd recommend this Chrome Water Saver from Universal – limits the fall of water, per minute, reducing both your water use and – perhaps more attractively – your bills.
+Other water-saving gadgets include the Hippo Water Saver, which is popped into the toilet cistern to reduce the amount of water used in a flush by up to three litres.